The Forgotten Preconditions for a Well-Functioning Internet: Conclusion: Protecting our infrastructure from ourselves

 We note that global consensus and, more generally, the interest in establishing an authoritative global view of something, is exactly where we see the greatest risk of centralisation in practice.
 Part of the interest in an authoritative global view derives from the convenience of not having to worry about whether we share context with our neighbours, although it is perhaps when there is a perception of risk that the tendency to embrace an authoritative global view is most pronounced.
 Under such circumstances, we collectively retreat to the safety of big, dominant actors that can exercise their control and, in so doing, help us avoid the responsibility of decision-making and the potential blame that might follow~\cite{jackall2009}.
 Our observation should be a warning sign for those who seek to build systems that rely upon global consensus.
 Do systems that require global consensus grind to a halt when anyone disagrees, or do they implicitly ignore the wishes of the minority?
 Put another way, who or what is the arbiter, and what is to prevent that arbiter from being compromised by those who disagree from us?

 With respect to the Internet, there is no easy solution, although we can imagine its characteristics.
 Identity must be non-hierarchical and separate from routing, so that reputations are not earned and lost based upon how users are connected to the network.
-Internet routers must not be able to infer who is speaking to whom, or what kind of information is being communicated, from the traffic they carry.
-(Perhaps this implies the need for a second, \textit{oblivious} layer of routing between the existing network layer and the end-to-end protocols that depend upon it~\cite{tor}.)
-The names used at the technical level must be self-certifying, to prevent the accumulation and exercise of illegitimate authority by third-party actors, and should be opaque, to reduce the likelihood that people would confuse them with meaningful names or concepts.
-(Perhaps a system should encourage users to do what humans have always done, and assign \textit{their own} names for the parties with whom they interact via the Internet~\cite{petnames}.)
-Users of the Internet should assume different identities for their different relationships, to mitigate the risk of both spam and blacklisting at the same time.
-We should eliminate the assumption that metadata exposed to the system will not be misused, as well as the assumption of paternalistic goodwill on the part of powerful actors and service providers.
-Above all, it would behoove us to consider the fundamental trade-off intrinsic to all global systems and pursue a principle of parsimony: How can we provide the system with enough power to do what we need it to do, without providing it with enough power to profit at our expense?
+Internet routers must not be able to infer who is speaking to whom, or what kid of information is being communicated, from the traffic they carry.
+This would seem to imply a requirement for a second, \textit{oblivious} layer of routing between the existing network layer that relies upon convenient connectivity and the end-to-end protocols that users see.
+Perhaps this could be achieved by encouraging and expecting Internet users to use onion routing~\cite{syverson1996,tor} as a way to shield end-to-end conversations from the pastoral gaze of network operators, and to use self-certifying names, such as those used by Tor onion services, to prevent the accumulation and exercise of illegitimate authority by third-party actors.
+Self-certifying names should be opaque, to reduce the likelihood that people would confuse them with meaningful names or concepts.
+It is not far-fetched to imagine inserting another layer to the Internet, between the layer at which routing operates and the layer that manages end-to-end conversations, to mitigate the harm associated with authorities occupying positions of control within the network.

+Finally, it is in the interest of Internet users to avoid being pinned to a single identity, either over time or across their many relationships, and they should have tools that help them assume different identities for their different relationships, to mitigate the risk of both spam and blacklisting at the same time.